Threats to Hawaiian Monk Seals

 Entanglement in Marine Debris

-Since 1982, NMFS field teams have documented more than 300 seals entangled in marine debris, including derelict fishing gear.
+Since 1982, NMFS field teams have documented more than 400 seals entangled in marine debris, including derelict fishing gear.
 Huge amounts of marine debris are transported to Hawaii from throughout the North Pacific by ocean currents.
 The total number of seals that drown at sea or die of entanglement-caused wounds when biologists are not present is unknown.
-Most entangled seals are juveniles.
+Most entangled seals are weaned pups.
 Nearly all known entanglements have occurred in the NWHI, with relatively few in the Main Hawaiian Islands (MHI).

 Loss of Terrestrial Habitat

 Monk seals require terrestrial habitat to give birth to and nurse their pups.
 These habitats also provide a space to rest, safe from aquatic predators such as sharks.
 Loss of suitable habitat for these critical life functions could have a devastating impact on the population.
 Rising sea levels and increasing erosive impacts of storms are significant threats to these habitats.
 This has been particularly evident at French Frigate Shoals, where several islets have already been greatly diminished or completely washed away.
 Efforts to preserve, and ideally restore, terrestrial habitat will likely be essential to ensure the French Frigate Shoals monk seal population remains viable and contributes to the species ultimate recovery (Baker et al 2020).